RoboCup-SSL/ssl-go-tools/README.md

 Collection of packages to do common stuff for the RoboCup SSL league like reading, writing, sending, receiving and parsing messages.

+## Docker

+Docker images of all RoboCup Small Size League tools and applications can be found at https://hub.docker.com/u/robocupssl

 ## Installation from GitHub releases

 The GitHub release page contains the latest stable binaries: https://github.com/RoboCup-SSL/ssl-go-tools/releases